StanislavLakhtin/esp-idf-onewire/README.md

 The example can be run on any ESP32 development board connected to a PC with a single USB cable for flashing and monitoring.
 The external interface should have 3.3V outputs.
 You may use e.g. 3.3V compatible USB-to-Serial dongle if your board doesn't containt it.

-The DS18BB20 sensor works from 5V& In this case you must use 3V3 to/from 5V logic level converter.
+The DS18BB20 sensor works from 5V.
+In this case you MUST use 3V3 to/from 5V logic level converter.
 For an example like that:

 ```